pksurferdad/knative-microservices/README.md

 ### Section 4: Handling Events with Knative Eventing
 1. **Introduction to Knative Eventing**

 In this section of the article, we will focus on on how to implement Knative services that support the [cloudevents](https://cloudevents.io/) specification.
-As mentioned previously, the diagram below illustrates the workflow of cloud events:
+As mentioned previously, the diagram below illustrates the workflow of cloud events in Knative:

 ```mermaid
 graph LR